-This journal option is only available when running Linux kernel 2.6 or later and after having installed libaio (if it's not already installed).
+The AIO journal is only available when running Linux kernel 2.6 or later and after having installed libaio (if it's not already installed).
 For instructions on how to install libaio please see Installing AIO section.

 Also, please note that AIO will only work with the following file systems: ext2, ext3, ext4, jfs, xfs and NFSV4.